Quitch/GW-AI-Overhaul/README.md

 If you are using [PA Mod Manager (PAMM)](https://steamcommunity.com/sharedfiles/filedetails/?id=2631864717) you will need to [download the mod from GitHub](https://github.com/Quitch/GW-AI-Overhaul/releases/latest).

-## Report a Bug

-Open a [new issue](https://github.com/Quitch/GW-AI-Overhaul/issues) on the GitHub repository.

 ## Discussion

 Join the [Planetary Annihilation official Discord](https://discord.gg/pa).